anilnagar19/quizapp/README.md

-NOTE: FrontEnd and Backend should not run in same terminal.
+NOTE: FrontEnd and server should not run in same terminal.